Georges Ernest Boulanger: The rise of Boulangisme

-Although he was not in fact a legal candidate for the French Chamber of Deputies (since he was a military man), Boulanger ran with Bonapartist backing in seven separate départements during the remainder of 1888.
+Although he was not a legal candidate for the French Chamber of Deputies (since he was a military man), Boulanger ran with Bonapartist backing in seven separate départements during the remainder of 1888.
 Boulangiste candidates were present in every département.
 Consequently, he and many of his supporters were voted to the Chamber, and accompanied by a large crowd on 12 July, the day of their swearing in—the general himself was elected in the constituency of Nord.
 The boulangistes were, nonetheless, a minority in the Chamber.
 Since Boulanger could not pass legislation, his actions were directed to maintaining his public image.
-Neither his failure as an orator nor his defeat in a duel with Charles Thomas Floquet, then an elderly civilian and the Minister of the Interior, reduced the enthusiasm of his popular following.
+Neither his failure as an orator nor his defeat in a duel with Charles Thomas Floquet, then an elderly civilian and both Prime Minister and Minister of the Interior, reduced the enthusiasm of his popular following.

 During 1888 his personality was the dominating feature of French politics, and, when he resigned his seat as a protest against the reception given by the Chamber to his proposals, constituencies vied with one another in selecting him as their representative.
 His name was the theme of the popular song C'est Boulanger qu'il nous faut ("Boulanger is the One We Need"), he and his black horse became the idol of the Parisian population, and he was urged to run for the presidency.
 The general agreed, but his personal ambitions soon alienated his republican supporters, who recognised in him a potential military dictator.
 Numerous monarchists continued to give him financial aid, even though Boulanger saw himself as a leader rather than a restorer of kings.